 Submit a Monthly DMR: within twenty-five days after the end of every month beginning from the effective date of the permit (EDP).

-Duration of Discharge shall be reported as whole day for any day when a discharge occurs.
+Duration of Discharge shall be reported as a whole day for any day when a discharge occurs.
+NOTE: This outfall is also designated as 027A/029A.

 Table III - Q - 1: Surface Water DMR Limits and Monitoring Requirements